 The action plan initiated to upgrade processes and IT tools was executed to the planned roadmap and significant deliveries were completed to improve our capacity to comply with regulatory obligations ((i.e. Customer and Product classification, suitability and appropriateness tests, information and reporting, obligation of best execution, processing orders, inducements, transparency, sustainable investment, records keeping and product governance).
-CSSF carried out a MIFID II on-site inspection and identified two mains observations to which the Bank communicated a remediation action.
+In 2023, CSSF carried out a MIFID II on-site inspection and identified two mains' observations to which the Bank remediated in 2024.